okteto/remote-kubernetes/README.md

 Kubernetes, Okteto and VS Code make a great development environment because you can:

-- Forget about building, pushing or deploying containers.
 - Launch reproducible development environment with all your tools in seconds.
 - Automatically synchronize your code between local and remote environments.
 - Eliminate integration issues by developing the same way code runs in production.
-- Keep using your favorite tools locally.
+- Keep using your favorite tools.
+- Forget about building images or redeploying containers to test your changes in Kubernetes.

 The extension starts a development environment in your Kubernetes cluster by using https://github.com/okteto/okteto.
 Once the environment is ready, the extension prompts you to open it directly in VS Code using the [Visual Studio Code Remote - SSH](https://code.visualstudio.com/docs/remote/ssh) extension.